Steinberg groups as amalgams: The Steinberg group

 for each prenilpotent pair $\alpha,\beta\in\Phi$.
 Here $\gamma=m\alpha+n\beta$ runs over $\theta(\alpha,\beta)-\{\alpha,\beta\}$, so in particular $m$ and $n$ are positive integers.
 Also, $e_\alpha$, $e_\beta$ and the various $e_\gamma$ lie in $E_\alpha$, $E_\beta$ and the various $E_\gamma$, and must be chosen before the relation can be written down explicitly.
 The $C_{\alpha\beta\gamma}$ are integers that depend the position of $\gamma$ relative to $\alpha$ and $\beta$, the choices of $e_\alpha$, $e_\beta$ and the $e_\gamma$, and the ordering of the product; cf.\ (3) of \cite{Tits}.
 Usually \eqref{eq-Chevalley-relation-general-form} is called ``the Chevalley relation of $\alpha$ and~$\beta$''.
 It is really a family of relations parameterized by $t$ and~$u$, and (strictly speaking) not defined without the various choices being fixed.

-Our next goal is to define the Steinberg group functor $\St$, by imposing the additional relations \eqref{eq-Morita-Rehmann-relations-abstract-form}, which are the relations (B$'$) of Morita-Rehmann \cite{Morita-Rehmann}.
-These make the ``maximal torus'' and ``Weyl group'' act on the root groups $\U_\alpha$ in the expected manner.
-The reason to impose them is that they are the natural generalization of the famous relations (B$'$) of Steinberg \cite{Steinberg}, which are necessary in the $A_1$ case.
-A happy consequence is that $\St(R)$ is centrally closed when $R$ is an infinite field \cite[Prop.\ 5]{Morita-Rehmann}, generalizing a famous theorem of Steinberg \cite[Theorem~10, p.~78]{Steinberg}.
+Unfortunately, Tits' version of the Steinberg group is different from Steinberg's original group when the Dynkin diagram has $A_1$ components.
+Therefore we follow Morita-Rehmann \cite{Morita-Rehmann} in defining the Steinberg group functor $\St$.
+That is, we impose the additional relations \eqref{eq-Morita-Rehmann-relations-abstract-form}, which correspond to the relations (B$'$) in \cite{Steinberg} or \cite{Morita-Rehmann}.
+These relations make the ``maximal torus'' and ``Weyl group'' act on the root groups $\U_\alpha$ in the expected manner.
 If $A$ is $2$-spherical without $A_1$ components then the Morita-Rehmann relations already hold in $\StTits$ and this part of the construction can be skipped, by \cite[(a$_4$), p.
 550]{Tits}.

 The relators involve the following elements of $\StTits$.
 If $\alpha\in\Phi$ and $e\in E_\alpha$ then recall from lemma~\ref{lem-characterization-of-s-star-in-terms-of-e} that there is a distinguished $f\in E_{-\alpha}$.
 As the notation suggests, if $e=e_i$ then $f=f_i$.
 For any $r\in \Runits$ we define